From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Introduction

 \section{Introduction}

-Over the past decade, some progress has been made on understanding the strengths and limitations of convolutional neural networks (CNNs) for computer vision \cite{LeCun2015,Wiatowski2018,Zeiler2014}.
+Over the past decade, some progress has been made on understanding the strengths and limitations of convolutional neural networks (CNNs) for computer vision \cite{LeCun2015,Wiatowski2018}.
 The ability of CNNs to embed input images into a feature space with linearly separable decision regions is a key factor to achieve high classification accuracy.
 An important property to reach this linear separability is the ability to discard or minimize non-discriminative image components.
 In particular, feature vectors are expected to be stable with respect to translations \cite{Wiatowski2018}.
 However, subsampling operations, typically found in convolution and pooling layers, are an important source of instability---a phenomenon known as aliasing \cite{Azulay2019}.
 A few approaches have attempted to address this issue.

-\paragraph{Blurpooled CNNs.} Zhang \cite{Zhang2019} proposed to apply a low-pass \emph{blurring} filter before each subsampling operation in CNNs.
-Specifically, \begin{enumerate*} \item max pooling layers ($\maxlayer \to \subsamplayer$)\footnote{Sub and Conv stand for ``convolution'' and ``subsampling'' respectively.} are replaced by max-blur pooling ($\maxlayer \to \blurlayer \to \subsamplayer$); \item convolution layers followed by ReLU ($\convlayer \to \subsamplayer \to \relulayer$) are blurred before subsampling ($\convlayer \to \relulayer \to \blurlayer \to \subsamplayer$). \footnote{ ReLU is computed before blurring; otherwise the network would simply perform on low-resolution images. } \end{enumerate*} The combination $\blurlayer \to \subsamplayer$ is referred to as \emph{blur pooling}.
-This approach follows a well-known practice in signal processing, which involves low-pass filtering a high-frequency signal before subsampling, in order to avoid artifacts in reconstruction.
+\paragraph*{Blurpooled CNNs} Zhang \cite{Zhang2019} proposed to apply a low-pass \emph{blurring} filter before each subsampling operation in CNNs.
+Specifically, \begin{enumerate*} \item max pooling layers ($\maxlayer \to \subsamplayer$)\footnote{Sub and Conv stand for ``subsampling'' and ``convolution,'' respectively.} are replaced by max-blur pooling ($\maxlayer \to \blurlayer \to \subsamplayer$); \item convolution layers followed by ReLU ($\convlayer \to \subsamplayer \to \relulayer$) are blurred before subsampling ($\convlayer \to \relulayer \to \blurlayer \to \subsamplayer$). \footnote{ ReLU is computed before blurring; otherwise the network would simply perform on low-resolution images. } \end{enumerate*} The combination $\blurlayer \to \subsamplayer$ is referred to as \emph{blur pooling}.
+This approach follows a well-known practice called \emph{antialiasing}, which involves low-pass filtering a high-frequency signal before subsampling, in order to avoid artifacts in reconstruction.
 Their approach improved the shift invariance as well as the accuracy of CNNs trained on ImageNet and CIFAR-10 datasets.
 However, this was achieved with a significant loss of information.